Being a sperm donor involves voluntarily donating your sperm to people or couples who cannot conceive a child naturally.

 Being a sperm donor for a friend

 When a couple decides to use donor sperm, they have to face the decision between choosing an anonymous or a non-anonymous donor.
-If they want to make sure their child can learn about his identity in the future, they usually choose the latter type.

-In these cases, some couples decide to ask a friend, sibling, family member or acquaintance to be their sperm donor.
+In these cases, some couples decide to ask a friend, sibling, family member, or acquaintance to be their sperm donor.
 Using a brother's sperm is common, as it is a way for the intended father to still share some percentage of DNA with the child, and therefore feel genetically connected to him.

 - Even though you may have known them for a long time, you may not want to share information regarding your sexual lifestyle, which could put the baby at risk of catching a sexually transmitted disease (STD).
 There have been cases of donors who have lied on this matter.